In English

 Assistance

-Course uses Telegram channel for remote assistance.
-Link to Telegram channel
+Course uses Discord server for remote assistance.
+Link to Discord servre

 You are free to ask any questions you have with regards to the exercises, the course, or the exam.